ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

     * Download the Jenkins image: `docker pull jenkins/jenkins`
     * Start the Jenkins container: `docker run -p 8080:8080 -p 50000:50000 jenkins`
       * Check out the [Jenkins Official Repository](https://hub.docker.com/_/jenkins/) for using the Docker Image
-    * Open a browser and navigate to `http:localhost:8080` and follow the instructions to complete the setup
+    * Open a browser and navigate to `http://localhost:8080/` and follow the instructions to complete the setup
       * The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 jenkins`.
          * **Tip:** The generated admin password is located in `/var/jenkins_home/secrets/initialAdminPassword`
 3. **Familiarity with Jenkins UI**

 ## Goal 1
-Now that the prerequisites are out of the way, the first thing we are going to do is create a new github repository for our Shared Library.
+Now that the prerequisites are out of the way, the first thing we are going to do is create a new github repository.
 This repository will be used to store our `seed` code.
 In Part 2 we will include our Shared Library code.

   1. Inside of the `jenkins-shared-library` github repository, create a directory `dsl` with `seed.groovy`
   2. Inside of `seed.groovy`, we are going to create a very simple Freestyle Job